Friday, July 11, 2025

 Nikita Bhati is a postgraduate student.

 Mr Rathore’s father, Ishwar Singh, who is a farmer, echoed similar sentiments.
 “Today, women are representing the country in every field.
 That is why we were unable to accept the cash.
 I accepted just one coconut and a one rupee coin as part of the rituals.
 We returned all the money.
-We must stop this practice of dowry,” he said.Ā
+We must stop this practice of dowry,” he said.

 After the wedding ceremony, Mr Rathore returned to his village in Pali with his wife.
 The newly-wed woman, a postgraduate student, appeared for her exams thereafter.

 “The baraat that came from Pali has set an example.
-They were offered Rs 5,51,000 but by refusing to accept it, they have sent across a message to society that we must stop such feudal practices,” Bhawani Singh Bhati, a relative of the bride, said.Ā
+They were offered Rs 5,51,000 but by refusing to accept it, they have sent across a message to society that we must stop such feudal practices,” Bhawani Singh Bhati, a relative of the bride, said.

-(With inputs fromĀ Sreekant Vyas)
+(With inputs from Sreekant Vyas)

 Source link